 Join the club.
-As this generation of digital natives perfect new ways to watch TV and movies — or should I say Youtube, Hulu, and Vine — reading is getting pushed down the list of leisure activities.
+As this generation of digital natives perfect new ways to watch TV and movies — or should I say Youtube, Hulu, and TikTok — reading is getting pushed down the list of leisure activities.
 My daughter’s new invention: taking her phone to bed, turning down the sound and screen light so it’s neither visible nor audible, and watching an old episode of The Office.
 Honestly, what’s the point when she can’t hear it and can barely see it!?
 Why not just read?

 No matter how inventively kids try to avoid reading, the facts remain the same.
 Reading is still the most essential skill in your child’s learning toolbox.
 And reading for pleasure is especially crucial: if you want your child to be a lifelong learner, teach them how to enjoy reading and learning on their own, and they are armed to adapt to all sort of challenges.